jpinelo/internal_wave_competition/README.md

-Automatic Identification of Internal Waves Competition hosted on Kaggle
+### Automatic Identification of Internal Waves Competition hosted on Kaggle
-+ This notebook belongs ot the competition Automatic Identification of Internal Waves
++ The repo constains a script and notebooks created for the competition mentioned above;
-+ This notebook was created to test the competition data.
++ The script was created to test the competition data;
 + The performance results provide a baseline for the competition.